 Can I cook meals at my camping site?

-Yes, using a BBQ, camp stove or existing camp fire.
+Yes, using a BBQ, camp stove or existing camp fire (if there is no fire ban).
 There are water hook ups at many places on-site to gather water for drinking and cooking.

 I don’t know anyone who is going.
 Any suggestions?

 Yes, absolutely.
 You will find KG festival-goers extremely friendly.
 A few years ago, we started a program Welcome Mat sessions to help new attendees (or people who have been away for a number of years) meet people and acclimate to KG vibe.

 What goes on at KG?

 KG is what you make it!
 Seriously: workshops are put on by members of the community.
 With few exceptions, workshops and rituals are open to everyone.
 (There are men-only, women-only and third-gender rituals, and there may be age limits on some workshops).
 In addition to workshops and rituals, there are musical acts in the evenings, children’s programming, special events, swimming, nightly drumming and dancing, hanging out with old friends and meeting new ones.

 Yes.
 Absolutely.
 Feel free to attend either, or both, rituals as you identify, including Stag King and Trials of Artemis.
 There is often a third-gender or gender diverse ritual.
 Further, we have a closed, private swimming event that follows the ritual for third gender/trans people and their partner(s).

 Indeed.
 If you notice the colours in the dragonfly logo, they are in the order of the Rainbow Flag.
 KG is a safe place for all people.
 A Pride Parade, open to everyone, occurs every Friday of KG, sometimes followed by a 2SLGBTQQIA+ ritual, depending on pride committee.